York Mills: Man-made environment

 South of York Mills Road and Yonge Street sits the sub-neighbourhood of Hoggs Hollow.
 Houses in this residential area are embedded into the natural landscape, which ascends southward.
 The directional slope and other natural features serve as identifiable landmarks, edges, and paths, making this area highly legible in terms of a Lynchian analysis.
 The area has more community-oriented characteristics that make it distinct from the rest of York Mills.
 Most notably, residents manage a community board located in the centre of this sub-neighbourhood.

 As York Mills is a mainly residential neighbourhood, commercial activity occurs strictly at intersections of major arterials.
-At Yonge Street and York Mills Road, the tallest commercial building in the neighbourhood, York Mills Centre, holds large office and retail spaces, occupied most notably by the human resources services supplier, Randstad Interim.
-The York Mills Shopping Centre at the intersection of York Mills Road and Bayview Avenue, provides local groceries through the Metro supermarket, Shoppers Drug Mart, and local meat shop.
-It is set back from the roads by a large parking lot, consistent with the neighbourhoods dependency on automobiles.
+At Yonge Street and York Mills Road, the tallest commercial building in the neighbourhood, York Mills Centre, holds large office and retail spaces.

 Along York Mills Road in between major intersections, there are only single detached houses.
 The pedestrian paths are very close to roads.
 Residential area here leaves no space for any commercial opportunities, thus commercial nodes are only available at the intersection of major arterial roads.

 There is very little public space.
 Properly maintained parks are often playgrounds for children.
 Actual parks do not properly serve the public as well with its lack of seating and walkways, which discourages overall usage.
 Free parking compared to the high hourly rates of the rest of Toronto points to space in York Mills as being an inexpensive commodity, yet there is very little space actually available for development.

 The current Official Plan does not provide for the anticipation of future development.